-Orthodontists and dental professionals used metal braces to slowly shift your smile and give you straighter teeth over the course of 16 to 24 months.
+Orthodontists and dental professionals used metal braces to slowly shift smiles and give patients straighter teeth over the course of 12 to 24 months.

 No, DIY teeth straightening is dangerous and could cause irreversible damage to your teeth, gum line, and overall dental health.

 Several DIY teeth straightening methods have been shared on YouTube and across social media, claiming that it is simple, safe, and effective.
 However, this is not true.

 DIY methods such as "gap bands" are very risky and can lead to a number of complications, including: